-- A duty of care is a legal obligation one person, corporation or entity has to act in a certain manner that will not create an unreasonable risk of causing others injury.
-For example, a motorist has a duty of care to follow traffic laws and operate a vehicle in a safe manner to ensure the protection of others sharing the roadway.
+- A duty of care is the legal obligation a person, corporation or entity has to not create an unreasonable risk of causing others injury.
+For example, a motorist has a duty of care to follow traffic laws and operate a vehicle safely to ensure the protection of others sharing the roadway.

 Breach of Duty of Care

 - Once we have established the other party owed you a duty of care, we will try to determine if a breach of duty occurred.
-This means the other party failed to uphold its legal obligation by acting in a manner that would have posed an unreasonable risk to your safety.
+A duty of care is breached if the other party fails to take steps to avoid causing others harm.

 - A breach of duty may occur, for example when a motorist neglects to follow traffic safety laws or texts while driving.
-This poses an unnecessary risk to the safety of other motorists, passengers and pedestrians sharing the roadway.
+This poses an unnecessary risk to the safety of other motorists, passengers and pedestrians.

 - The third element of negligence is causation.
 This means there was a causal link between the at-fault party’s breach of duty and your injuries.

-- Typically, a reputable personal injury attorney will examine your claim to determine if you would not have been injured had the at-fault party acted differently.
+- Typically, a reputable personal injury attorney will examine your claim to determine if they can establish that your injury would not have occurred if the at-fault party acted differently.

 - For example, say a motorist runs a stop sign and strikes a pedestrian using the crosswalk.
 If the motorist had stopped and followed traffic laws, the pedestrian would not have been injured.
 In this case, your attorney may be able to prove the pedestrian’s injury was directly caused by the motorist’s negligence.

 - To receive compensation after an accident, you must show you suffered measurable damages as a result of the at-fault party’s breach of duty.
-Measurable damages include suffering an injury and economic losses, such as medical expenses and lost wages, which can be financially compensated.
+Measurable damages include suffering an injury.
+However, the victim must also have suffered economic losses, such as medical expenses and lost wages, which can be financially compensated.

 - A personal injury lawyer in Fort Worth will carefully review your claim to determine if the above mentioned elements are present in your case.
-He or she will then work to hold the at-fault party liable for his or her negligence, to help you obtain the compensation you deserve.
+If you have a case and our firm represents you, we are ready to fight for the compensation you deserve.

 All too often, the suffering victims endure after an accident extends beyond their physical injuries.
 Many victims experience financial burdens from costly medical treatment and a loss of income while recovering from an injury.

-If you have suffered financial losses after being injured in an accident, our personal injury lawyers in Fort Worth will commit to helping you obtain the compensation you deserve.
-At Anderson Cummings, we understand that no amount of money can make up for the pain and loss you have experienced.
-However, there are various forms of compensation we may be able to obtain, including:
+If you have suffered financial losses after being injured in an accident, we are prepared to help.
+If we represent you, our personal injury lawyers in Fort Worth will seek the fair and full compensation you deserve.
+At Anderson & Cummings, we understand that no amount of money can make up for the pain and loss you have experienced.
+Recovering compensation can help victims to move forward with their lives.
+To help you recover from your losses, you may be able to seek compensation for your: